Dynamic Movement Intervention

 Dynamic Movement Intervention (DMI) is an internationally recognized manual therapy technique designed to help children achieve their gross motor milestones.
 Unlike traditional methods, DMI leverages the brain’s neuroplasticity to facilitate rapid, long-lasting changes, enabling children to acquire new skills.

 DMI is different from traditional therapy methods in a variety of ways.
 It is able to provoke the highest level of gross motor independence through manual exercises which challenge the child to complete functional tasks.
-With DMI, the level of support progresses, which allows the child to activate their muscles with more postural control so that they can work towards their strength and independence.
+With DMI, the level of support progresses, which allows the child to activate their muscles with more postural control.
+This technique allows children to work towards their strength and independence.

 DMI also progresses through exposure to gravity and allows children to learn how to align their body against gravity’s forces.
 It will alert several sensory systems, strength, and coordination so children can maintain their posture in all positions.